 It’s no secret that technology is moving faster than ever before.
 It seems like every day there’s a new company or a new product that is at the cutting edge of innovation, leaving all of the previous advancements in the dust.
 And at the forefront of all of that innovation is artificial intelligence.
 More and more companies and finance professionals are utilizing artificial intelligence (AI) and making it a part of their day-to-day processes, including artificial intelligence in the accounting department.

-AI and machine learning are moving the world forward in ways that none of us ever could have imagined.
+AI technology and machine learning are moving the world forward in ways that none of us ever could have imagined.
 If you really stood back and took a look at your life, you’d be amazed at how present AI actually is.

-The Role of the Finance Function & It's Tech Evolution
+The Role of the Finance Function & Its Tech Evolution

-AI & The CFO Role
+AI & the CFO Role

 As the CFO role becomes more and more of a strategic driver, it’s no surprise that CFOs are turning to things like AI and machine learning to not only automate their organizations but to streamline and make their lives easier.

 Most big enterprises have extremely antiquated back-office functions.
-There’s usually someone extracting data from one system, transforming it, making it digestible, and then loading it into another system.
-The entire process is usually very disconnected, siloed, and outdated.
+There’s usually someone extracting data from one system, transforming it, making it digestible, and then loading it into another data analytics system.
+The entire process is usually very disconnected, siloed, time-consuming, and outdated.

 How Has AI Been Used for Good? - Are We Fully Leveraging Artificial Intelligence in the Accounting Department?

-It’s satisfying our desire to be conversational.
+It’s satisfying our desire to be conversational to stay competitive.